pixelnest/pixelnest.github.io/tutorials/2d-game-unity/background-and-camera/index.md

   next: ../player-and-enemies
 ---

-Using the empty project we created in the step before, we will now see how to add a background and some fancy clouds.
+Using the empty project we created in the previous part, we will now learn how to add a background and some fancy clouds.

-## Adding a background
+# Adding a background

 Your first background will be static.
 We will use the following image:

 [  ![TGPA background][background]  ][background]

-Import the image in the _Textures_ folder (simply copy the file in it).
+Import the image in the "Textures" folder.
+Simply copy the file in it, or drag and drop it from the explorer.

 Do not worry about the import settings for now.

-In Unity, create a new game object. **A sprite**.
+In Unity, create a new ``Sprite`` game object in the scene.

 [  ![New sprite][new_sprite]  ][new_sprite]

-What is a sprite?
+## What is a sprite?

-In general, we call sprite a 2D image displayed in a video game.
-Here it's a Unity specific object made for 2D games.
+In general, we call "sprite" a 2D image displayed in a video game.
+Here, it's a Unity specific object made for 2D games.

+## Add the background to the sprite

 Unity may have set automatically your background as the sprite to display.
-If not, or if you want to change, go to the inspector and select "background":
+If not, or if you want to change the texture, go to the inspector and select "background":

 [  ![Select a sprite][sprite_select]  ][sprite_select]

+_(You have to click on the small round icon at the right of the input box to show the "Select Sprite" inspector)_

-We have set a simple cloudy background.
+Well, we have set a simple sprite displaying a cloudy sky background.
 Let's reorganize the scene.

 In the _Hierarchy_, select the "New Sprite".
 Rename it in "Background1" or something you will easily remember.